Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 <return>: action to be undertaken

-When you hit the return-key at this stage, your command will be executed.
-For instance, in math-mode, you may create a fraction by typing \ f r a c return.
+When you hit the Return-key at this stage, your command will be executed.
+For instance, in math-mode, you may create a fraction by typing \FRACReturn.

-8.5.Dynamic objects
+8.4.Dynamic objects

 Certain more complex objects can have several states during the editing process.
 Examples of such dynamic objects are labels and references, because the appearance of the reference depends on a dynamically determined number.
 Many other examples of dynamic markup can be found in the documentation about writing style files.